attilammagyar/js80p/README.md

 a recording backwards.
 The time it takes for notes to un-decay depends on note pitch and velocity.
 The harder you play, the brighter and richer the sound gets.
 Mod wheel controls the vibrato, aftertouch adjusts the filtering.

+<a id="preset-nightmare-lead"></a>

+### Nightmare Lead

+Starts out as a nice, filtered sawtooth wave, but as you begin to turn the mod wheel and add some aftertouch, it becomes more and more menacing and distorted, until it finally descends into madness.

+<a id="preset-tremolo-lead"></a>

+### Tremolo Lead

+Thick lead sound.
+Aftertouch adds vibrato and harmonics, mod wheel opens up the filter and adds a tremolo effect.
+Filtering also responds to note velocity.

 <a id="bugs" href="#toc">Table of Contents</a>